gniezen/openpump/README.md

 To view the circuit schematic (with breadboard views), use the awesome open source hardware design tool [Fritzing](http://fritzing.org/).

+## Installing the firmware

+To get the firmware running on your Arduino, have a look at the [documentation](firmware/README.md) in the `firmware` folder.

 ## Licenses

 ### Software and firmware